alexle/alexle.github.com/posts/2017-running.markdown

 <div class="separator">Sub-19.
 Be A Tool's Overall Winner!</div>
 </p>

-As I move on from my mid-30s, I realize the chance of this ever happening again as "slim to none".
+As I inch farther from my mid-30s, I realize the chance of this ever happening again as "slim to none".
 But at least for one time in my adult life, I could claim I was the overall winner of a race.

 Much of running success comes from how much work you put in.
 But people often forget that running is a mental activity as much as it's a physical one.
 In every race, each person will eventually have to answer the question: **How bad do I want it**?
 You can usually tell who wanted it most in the end.